X-Luffy/GTR-Bench/data/README.md

 # Data Directory

-This directory contains the assessment data for the Human-Level Visual Reasoning Assessment System.
+This directory contains the assessment data for GTR-Bench.

 ## Data Structure